 Anchovies (anchoas or boquerones).
 Anchovy is a little forage fish that it’s usually salted in brine first, then packed in oil.
 When they’ve been prepared like this, they are brown.
 However, in Spain we also like to pickle them in vinager, in which case they become white and we call them Boquerones.
 In both cases, they are great served them as a tapa or on a toast.

 Seabass (lubina).
 A really appreciated fish for its culinary value and for recreational fishing.
 Together with salmon, it was one of the first types of fish to be farmed.
 Its lovely flavor doesn’t need much seasoning: just baked in the oven with some potatoes and vegetables it is awesome!

-But wait!
+AND BONUS!
 What about all those fish stew dishes with exotic names?
-Share this post and we’ll tell you about them:

 Zarzuela, caldereta, marmitako and suquet.
 These are the best fish recipes in Spain:

 Zarzuela: very popular in coastal zones where fresh fish is available, it is a seafood and fish stew served with a nuts and almond sauce called picada.